-Arnold Amber, visionary journalist, activist and humanitarian, died on Labour Day, September 4, 2017, at age 77.
+Arnold Amber, visionary journalist, labour leader, activist and humanitarian, died on Labour Day, September 4, 2017, at age 77.

 Arnold was a founding member of CJFE, serving as President for 20 years until 2015, and remained as Treasurer until his death.

-He was previously an executive producer at CBC; foreign correspondent for Reuters; reporter for outlets including CBC and the Toronto Star; and director of CWA/SCA Canada, the parent body of the Canadian Media Guild and 26 other media unions that represent employees in the communications industry.
+He was previously an executive producer at CBC; foreign correspondent for Reuters; reporter for outlets including CBC and the Toronto Star; and director of CWA Canada, which represents over 6,000 workers at the CBC and newspapers and other media companies coast to coast.